 Bookmark links for your reading lists

-1. Browser extension for Chrome, Edge and Firefox
+1. Bookmarklet browser extension for Chrome, Edge and Firefox

 You can add a browser extension that allows you to bookmark resources and add them to your lists:

-There is no extension for Safari or Internet Explorer.
+There is no browser extension for Safari or Internet Explorer.